aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/groupcharacterequationnode/_index.md

 ### getVertJc() {#getVertJc--}

+<b>@deprecated.</b> Please use the 'vertJc' property instead.
 This attribute, combined with pos of groupChrPr, specifies the vertical layout of the groupChr object.
 Where pos specifies the position of the grouping character, vertJc specifies the alignment of the object with respect to the baseline.

 ```javascript
 getVertJc() : EquationCharacterPositionType;